Lessing-Denkmal

 Is it wheelchair accessible?

-The monument is located in an urban area, but check the official website for specific accessibility information regarding paths and surrounding amenities.
+Check the official website for accessibility information regarding the monument and surrounding areas.

 Can I buy tickets online?